thruston/python-tabulate/README.md

 minutes or seconds.  `hms()` takes fractional hours and produces `hh:mm:ss`, while `hr`, `mins`, and `secs` go the other way.

-The access to Python3 is not entirely general, as it is only really intended for simple manipulation of a few values, and therefore tabulate tries to prevent you accidentally loading the `sys` module and deleting your disk.
+The access to Python3 is not entirely general, as it is only really intended for simple manipulation of a few values, and therefore tabulate tries quite hard to prevent you accidentally loading the `sys` module and deleting your disk.

 ### ditto - copy down from cell above